kixlab/cs374-spring-2018/internal/06-Safety.md

 - Writing down the main dimensions on the board is a good idea.
 	- especially for the error messages, students actively participated.

+- Fix "In the first reading" reference related to GIMP.